Black lawmakers revive calls for justice for victims of police violence after Chauvin verdict

 “We know clearly that justice has been delayed,” she said.
 “We will continue to say all of the names, we will fight continuously for all of those who died and who were injured senselessly by law enforcement … The mothers, the families, the children who are shedding tears today because the verdict will not bring back their family members.”

-The verdict followed three weeks of testimony and nine hours of deliberation nearly one year after Mr Floyd’s death on 25 May, 2020, captured in painful video and galvanising an international protest movement to hold police accountable for the killings of Black people
+The verdict on 20 April followed three weeks of testimony and nine hours of deliberation, nearly one year after Mr Floyd’s death on 25 May, 2020, which captured in painful video that revived an international protest movement to hold police accountable for the killings of Black people.

 Of the 12 jurors, six are white, four are Black and two are multiracial.